 High density residential development in this location is supported through the Official Plan policies because of the site's location on an arterial road, the lack of adjacent low density residential uses, and close proximity to community services and neighbourhood conveniences within the regional commercial node on Norwich Avenue.
 The subject lands are located on Juliana Drive which are designated as an arterial road.
 The subject lands are immediately adjacent to parklands to the west, commercial uses to the east, high density residential uses to the north and Highway 401 to the south; as such, the development is not anticipated to impact surrounding residential uses.
 Additionally, the lands immediately to the east, primarily developed for hotel uses, are designated Regional Commercial in the Official Plan and are adjacent to Regional Commercial uses, providing significant community services and neighbourhood conveniences.
 The Official Plan generally describes High Density areas to have a density between 70 units per hectare and 150 units per hectare.
-In support of the applications, the applicant has also provided a Development Concept Plan (Plate 4) that illustrates the potential of the site to accommodate a density of 146 units per hectare (259 dwelling units) on the subject lands.
+In support of the applications, the applicant has also provided a Development

+Concept Plan (Plate 4) that illustrates the potential of the site to accommodate a density of 146 units per hectare (259 dwelling units) on the subject lands.

-With respect to the requested zoning by-law amendment, the application requests a 'Special Residential 4 Zone (R4-22)' to facilitate residential development with a minimum of 150 dwelling units, a minimum westerly interior side yard width of 11 metres, a minimum rear yard depth of 14 m (adjacent to Highway 401), a minimum parking standard of 1.25 spaces per dwelling unit plus required visitor parking for apartment dwellings, a maximum height of 22 storeys, and additional dwelling types not typically permitted in the R4 Zone (multiple-attached dwellings and street row dwellings).
+With respect to the requested zoning by-law amendment, the application requests a 'Special Residential 4 Zone (R4-22)' to facilitate residential development with a minimum of 150 dwelling units, a minimum westerly interior side yard width of 11 metres, a minimum rear yard depth of 14 m (adjacent to Highway 401), a minimum parking standard of 1.25 spaces per dwelling unit plus required visitor parking for apartment dwellings, a maximum height of 22 storeys, additional dwelling types not typically permitted in the R4 Zone (multiple-attached dwellings and street row dwellings) and neighbourhood serving uses limited in size to a maximum of 940 m.
+Proposed neighbourhood serving uses are to include: a nursery school (daycare), an eating establishment within a portion of an apartment building, a convenience store with a gross floor area not exceeding 140 m, a drug store, a laundry shop and a personal service shop.